yaxarat/SES-Android-Workshop/instructions/step-by-step/2 - Login UI/README.md

     )
 }
 ```

-To do this, you can use state hoisting.
-State hoisting is a programming pattern where you move the state of a composable to the caller of that composable.
-A simple way to do this is by replacing the state with a parameter and using lambdas to represent events.

-When applied to composables, this often means introducing two parameters to the composable:
-* `value`: T: the current value to display.
-* `onValueChange: (T) -> Unit`: an event that requests the value to change where T is the proposed new value.

 So, to make our `LoginTextField` a state less composable, we need to refactor it to something like below: